DinMo

 • Segments: A segment is a subset of the data model.
 For instance, it is possible to create a segment of “users living in Europe” or a segment of “users who spent more than 100€”, from the Customers entity (defined in the model).

-• Destinations: A destination refers to any external tool or service to which you can send source data.
-This is where the data is usually accessed and utilized by the end users.
-The most common destinations are ad platforms, CRMs or marketing automation platforms.
+• Destinations: A destination refers to any external tool or service to which you can send input data.
+This is where the data is usually accessed and used by the end users.
+The most common destinations are ad platforms, CRMs or automated campaign tools.

 What are Reverse ETL alternatives?